| |

 Before refrigerating, the mixture should look like thick but pourable oatmeal.

 • Too thin?
-Add a spoonful of oats or chia seeds
+Add a spoonful of oats or chia seeds.

 Once chilled, it should be creamy, not soupy.